 - Cyclic patterns: Unpredictable cycles where the data fluctuates.
 Cyclical trends are not due to seasonality, but rather, may occur as a result of economic or industry-related conditions.

 As you can imagine, the ability to make informed predictions about the future has immense value for business.
 Time series analysis and forecasting is used across a variety of industries, most commonly for stock market analysis, economic forecasting, and sales forecasting.
 There are different types of time series models depending on the data you’re using and the outcomes you want to predict.
 These models are typically classified into three broad types: the autoregressive (AR) models, the integrated (I) models, and the moving average (MA) models.
-For an in-depth look at time series analysis, refer to this introductory study on time series modeling and forecasting.
+For an in-depth look at time series analysis, refer to our guide.

 Time series analysis in action: Developing a time series model to predict jute yarn demand in Bangladesh